We are Ridgefield Veterinary Center

 Dr. Mathews and her husband, Chris, live in Ridgefield with their three kids.
 They share their home with 4 fur babies- 2 rescue dogs (one adopted from ROAR) and 2 rescue cats.
 In her spare time, Dr. Mathews is an avid runner and loves to cook, and is still very actively involved with Angels Among Us Pet Rescue in Atlanta.

 Karen Kelly, Office Manager

 Karen has been in the veterinary field for over 20 years.
-She has been the office manager for Ridgefield Veterinary Hospital since 1989.
+She has been the office manager for Ridgefield Veterinary Center since 1989.
 She and her partner Craig, own “Shadowland”, a small hobby breeding kennel of Labrador retrievers, located in Sherman, CT.
 They raise two to three litters a year of AKC, OFA and CERF registered Labrador retrievers.

 After her love of Labradors, her interests include boating, fishing, kayaking, just about anything related to the water, gardening, photography and she is a huge NY Yankees fan.